 In the normal course of business, the Company enters into agreements that contain a variety of representations and provide for general indemnification.
 The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future.
 To date, the Company has not paid any claims or been required to defend any action related to its indemnification obligations.
-As of March 31, 2023 and December 31, 2022, the Company does not have any material indemnification claims that are probable or reasonably possible and consequently has not recorded related liabilities.
+As of March 31, 2024 and December 31, 2023, the Company did not have any material indemnification claims that were probable or reasonably possible and consequently has not recorded related liabilities.

-NOTE 9: COMMON STOCK
+NOTE 9.
+COMMON STOCK

 The Company is authorized to issue 490,000,000 shares of voting common stock, 2,000,000 shares of non-voting common stock, and 10,000,000 shares of undesignated preferred stock.
-There were 109,428,211 shares of voting common stock, no shares of non-voting common stock and no shares of preferred stock issued and outstanding as of March 31, 2023.
+There were 15,085,553 shares of voting common stock, no shares of non-voting common stock and no shares of preferred stock issued and outstanding as of March 31, 2024.